Jacky161/Chemu8/README.md

 ### Compiling and Running

 Download the latest release from the [releases page](https://github.com/Jacky161/Chemu8/releases) or clone the source code to compile it yourself.
+You will also need to install SDL2 if you are on MacOS or Linux.

+On MacOS, run `brew install sdl2 sdl2_gfx sdl2_ttf`.
+Use your distribution's package manage to install the corresponding packages on Linux.

 To compile the code yourself, `cd` into the `chemu8_desktop` folder and run `cargo build` or `cargo build --release` for a debug/release build respectively.
 You will need to have Rust installed on your system.
 The compiled binary is located in `./target/{debug/release}/chemu8_desktop`.